“Some cause happiness wherever they go; others whenever they go” – Oscar Wilde

 2 – The willingness to transition to the new operating model has diminished now that people and organizational impacts are better understood as well as the change process itself

 People really get a good understanding of change when it is about to manifest and not much earlier for various reasons.
 This is regardless of all the organizational change impact activities and communications that are happening.

 Internalizing the scope and impact of change is a challenge in itself.
-Robin Sharma says ‘change is hard at first, messy in the middle and gorgeous at the end’.
+Robaxin us says ‘change is hard at first, messy in the middle and gorgeous at the end’.
 Based on what I have experienced in projects his message is bang on.